OWASP/threat-dragon/dev-notes.md

 `node-modules/owasp-threat-dragon-core`.
 This package is downloaded during install from the [npmjs registry](https://www.npmjs.com/) as the [owasp-threat-dragon-core](https://www.npmjs.com/package/owasp-threat-dragon-core) package.

 ### Documentation, demo and dev websites ###
-The public sites are updated from the orginal repo at https://github.com/mike-goodwin/owasp-threat-dragon .
+The public sites are updated from the original repo at https://github.com/mike-goodwin/owasp-threat-dragon .
 These sites can only be updated by the admin of this repo, Mike Goodwin.
 * merges to `master` branch will update online demo at https://threatdragon.org/
 * merges to `development` branch will update snapshot at https://threatdragondev.azurewebsites.net/